wp-plugins/ad-inserter/readme.txt

 = 1.2.0 =
 * Fixed bug: manual tags in posts lists were not removed
 * Added position Before title
-* Added support for minimum nuber of paragraphs
+* Added support for minimum number of paragraphs
 * Added support for page display options for Widget and Before title positions
 * Alignment now works for all display positions